Rayhan-Pervej/campuswhisper/README.md

 # campuswhisper

 Its an university assistant app.
-With lots of feature, stuends can easily track information.
+With lots of feature, students can easily track information.

 ## Getting Started